Case Overview

 The Law

 Every medical practitioner is obliged to maintain patient-doctor confidentiality and to protect the privacy of the patient’s personal health information.
-This includes protecting private images from being disseminated to the public absent express and informed consent from the patient.

 Every patient of Dr. Jugenburg could reasonably expect their privacy and confidentiality rights would be respected.
 That means not having their appointments or procedures videotaped without their consent or knowledge.
 It also means that, unless a patient gave informed consent, images from those visits should be recorded for medical purposes only and must be kept private and confidential, and protected from the potential for public disclosure.